 Because it takes a minimum of four hours after the application for the bond set by the lash adhesive to bind your lash extensions onto your natural lashes, it’s best to hold off from crying and situations that might induce crying during that period (if possible).”

-For all brides out there, watch out if you’re getting eyelash extensions a few hours prior to your wedding.
+For all brides out there, watch out if you’re getting eyelash extensions a few hours before your wedding.
 This is especially important if you think the wedding is going to be a cry-fest no matter whether you’re going to cry out of happiness or sadness.

 All that being said, crying is mostly an involuntary reaction.
 Hence, you can’t always avoid it.
 Moreover, once the cure period of the lash glue is over, you can cry all you want without worries.

 Just remember to clean up your lashes right after crying to remove any oil and salt left over from your tears.
-Salt and oil are solvents which can weaken the eyelash adhesive over time.
+Salt and oil are solvents that can weaken the eyelash adhesive over time.

 We will cover how to clean your eyelash extensions after crying a little later in this article.